Ip Chun: Teaching accomplishments

 In 1967, Ip began teaching Wing Chun in Hong Kong and some of his first students, such as Leung Chung-wai and Ho Kay, chairman of Wing Chun Ip Chun Academy and a student of Ip for three decades, still train with him at present.
 Ip's father died in December 1972 and entrusted the film footage of his Siu Nim Tao, Chum Kiu and Muk Yan Jong forms to his sons for posterity.
 In 2014 Ip Chun was selected as a nominee to represent Wing Chun as the inheritor of the legacy of Wing Chun-style kung fu.
 Ip Chun has taught and held seminars in many cities, including countries such as Australia, England and the United States.

 In film

 Ip Chun had a small role in the 1976 film Bruce Lee: The Man, The Myth as Bruce Lee's Wing Chun Sifu (Ip Man).
 Ip made a special appearance as Ip Man in the 1999 film What You Gonna Do, Sai Fung?
 (AKA 1959 某日某).
 Ip served as a consultant for Ip Man, a 2008 Hong Kong film about the life of his father.
-He also made another special appearance as Leung Bik (son of Leung Jan) in another film, The Legend is Born – Ip Man.
+He also made another special appearance as Leung Bik (son of Leung Jan) in another film, The Legend Is Born: Ip Man.
 In 2013, he made a cameo appearance in another Ip Man film, Ip Man: The Final Fight.

+Later life

+He turned 100 on July 10, 2024.